-Chimney Tops Trail is a 4 mile heavily trafficked out and back trail located near Gatlinburg, TN that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+Chimney Tops Trail is a 4 mile heavily trafficked out and back trail located near Gatlinburg, Tennessee that features a river and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 Amazing views from top to bottom.

 Awesome hike.
 Very challenging and sore the next day.